Convergent Discovery of Critical Phenomena Mathematics Across Disciplines: Acknowledgments

-\textit{Conflict of interest:} The authors are developers of the Metatron Dynamics framework discussed in Appendix~\ref{app:correspondence} and Appendix~\ref{app:operators}.
-We intend to commercialize this framework; as of this writing, no company has been formed, no external funding has been received, and no revenue has been generated.
-This dual role---framework authors and survey authors---is disclosed throughout the paper, and the framework is classified as an unvalidated candidate to reflect this.
+\textit{Conflict of interest:} The authors are developers of the Metatron Dynamics framework discussed in the Supplementary Material.
+This framework motivated the literature search underlying this survey.
+We intend to commercialize this framework; no external funding has been received and no revenue has been generated as of the date of submission.
+This dual role---framework authors and survey authors---is disclosed throughout the paper, and the framework is presented separately to reflect this.